-In technical terms, carrying capacity of a region is based on the maximum population size that an ecosystem or environment can sustainably support over a specific period without causing significant degradation or harm to its natural resources and overall health.
-It is crucial in understanding and managing the balance between human activities and the preservation of natural ecosystems to ensure long term sustainability.

-There have been initiatives by the Union government regarding overall Some of them are the National Mission for Sustaining the Himalayan Ecosystem (2010), the Indian Himalayas Climate Adaptation Programme, Secure Himalava Project, and the recent guidelines on

-'Carrying Capacity in the IHR' circulated on January 30, 2020.
+- In technical terms, carrying capacity of a region is based on the maximum population size that an ecosystem or environment can sustainably support over a specific period without causing significant degradation or harm to its natural resources and overall health. - It is crucial in understanding and managing the balance between human activities and the preservation of natural ecosystems to ensure long-term sustainability. - There have been initiatives by the Union government regarding overall development in the IHR. - Some of them are the National Mission for Sustaining the Himalayan Ecosystem (2010), the Indian Himalayas Climate Adaptation Programme, Secure Himalaya Project, and the recent guidelines on 'Carrying Capacity in the IHR' circulated on January 30, 2020.